 “Included” is a tricky word, in this case.
 If anyone is included in today’s urbano music boom is La Rosalía.
 She started her dive into the scene in her collab C. Tangana “Antes de morirme” and, more recently, her single “Con Altura” with J Balvin and El Guincho.
 The latter is a chart-topping hit, listed as 17 in Billboard’s Top Latin Songs for the week of June 15.

-But “included” also means Rosalía is expecting the Latinx and Latin American communities to embrace her in a way perpetuates, as a European musician, a cycle of appropriation.
+But “included” also means Rosalía is expecting the Latinx and Latin American communities to embrace her in a way that perpetuates a cycle of appropriation.

 It’s complicated to be a fan of Rosalía as a Latina woman.
 On one hand, she makes music that speaks to my cultural references– a flamenco-style version of urbano and pop music that honors the past but is still relevant today.
-On the other, I feel she’s playing at being Latina, something that she has no business doing– no matter how much Tego Calderón she grew up listening.
+On the other, I feel she’s playing at being Latina, something that she has no business doing because she’s never experienced the real-life oppression, discrimination, and colonization that come with being Latinx.
+Furthermore, she continues to take up space for other Latinx performers, especially Black and Indigenous artists, that will never get as much attention in an industry that tries to package Latinidad for a mass audience.

 What the Latinx community asks of Rosalía is to acknowledge her privilege in being able to take on multiple genres, especially flamenco and reggaetón, without consequences; to recognize the black and brown poor communities of the Caribbean that birthed urbano music; to pay homage to those references but never appropriate.
 And, to the media, to stop labeling Rosalía as Latina.